 In order to understand what needs to be done for the project, the onsite coordinator should have experience in the business and development realms.
 This allows them to key in on important tasks or timeframes that need extra attention.
 Furthermore, the onsite coordinator will better be able to understand each individual’s role and plan accordingly.

-An onsite coordinator who does not understand business or the underlying fundamentals for a project may misquote timelines, overpromise the client, or misjudge the abilities and needs of the offshore development team.
+An onsite coordinator who does not understand business or the underlying fundamentals for a project may misquote timelines, overpromise the client, or misjudge the abilities and needs of the offshore ios app development team.
 He or she will not be able to adequately troubleshoot unexpected delays, and communication will become difficult, if not impossible.

 However, that is not to say that the onsite coordinator should be both a developer and a client.
 While having working experience is certainly a bonus, the onsite coordinator should only be familiar with the industries involved.